HomeEmployee Benefits ResourcesLeaves and Time OffStress Leave in British Columbia - A Complete Guide (2025)

 Comparison with sick leave

 Stress leave in British Columbia is often considered a subset of sick leave.
 The main difference lies in the underlying cause of the absence.
 While sick leave typically covers physical illnesses or injuries, stress leave specifically addresses mental health concerns related to workplace stress.
-However, from a legal and administrative perspective, they are often treated similarly.
+However, both types of leave are managed in a very similar way under the law.

 • Both are covered under the ESA’s illness or injury leave provisions